W1ll011/Data-Analysis-Projects/README.md

 ### Methodology

-1. Prompted Microsoft Co-pilot to write a Python script that will simulate a typical dataset from a semiconductor fab that yield engineers would use to for visualization and analysis.
+1. Prompted Microsoft Co-pilot to write a Python script that would simulate a typical dataset from a semiconductor fab that yield engineers would use for visualization and analysis.
 2. Made modfications to script
 3. Imported dataset into Power BI
 4. Used Python to generate a wafer map to visualize failed die